SENPAI-Molecular-Dynamics/SENPAI/README.md

 # Ammonium

 Ammonium is a molecular dynamics (MD) simulation software.
 It handles electrostatic, Van der Waals, and covalent interactions.
+I'm not trying to change the world here, I'm just having a good time writing software.

 ## Compilation